s7u512/BasicCPIDeflationRBI/README.md

 6. CPI All India General Index Combined
 7. CPI All India Combined: Food and beverages
 1
 Which is the known value year?
-Enter 'former' or 'latter': former Enter the known CPI value: 2000
+Enter 'former' or 'latter': latter Enter the known CPI value: 784
-Different base years, need to splice.
-Spliced CPI for the latter year (2021-22) is: 3968.0
+784.0 in 2007 adjusted using CPI - IW and linking factor 4.63 for the year 1998 is: 169.3304535637149
 ````

 ## Contribute